 Language and Public Policy

-Language and Public Policy is an online-only section of Language that was established in 2013.
-It publishes original, high quality scholarship exploring and analyzing areas of public policy that benefit from the findings and methods of linguistics.
+Language and Public Policy, an online section of the Linguistic Society of America (LSA) journal Language, invites submissions of original, high quality scholarship exploring and analyzing areas of public policy that benefit from the findings and methods of linguistics.

-Articles may deal with public policy concerns in the social sciences, education, medicine, and law, among other disciplines, from any level (local to international), that involve language as the topic (as in language policy itself), a focus (as in education policies), an instrument (as in legal policies), or a relevant variable (as in labor or civil rights policies).
-The section highlights the relevance of language and linguistics to the policy arena through discussion of issues that bring them together.
-Multi-disciplinary and international contributions are welcomed.
+Submissions may deal with public policy concerns in the social sciences, education, medicine, and law, among other disciplines, from any level (local to international), that involve language as the topic (as in language policy itself), a focus (as in education policies), an instrument (as in legal policies), or a relevant variable (as in labor or civil rights policies).
+The section aims to highlight the relevance of language and linguistics to the policy arena through discussion of issues that bring them together.
+Multi-disciplinary and international contributions are particularly welcome.

-The editors welcome inquiries about possible article topics.
-Please feel free to communicate with them via email (linked below).
+The Co-Editors welcome inquiries about possible article topics.
+Please feel free to communicate with us at the email addresses shown below.